All you need to know about growing Lion's Mane Mushrooms

 The four growing holes have been already pre cut prior to arrival, so your first step is to place the kit within the humidity bag, it is important to set the bag up in a neat rectangle, folding the edges of the bag in on its self to aid in rigidity.

-Plece two pieces of paper towel folded flat either side of the two growing holes (do not let the paper touch the kit)
+Place two pieces of paper towel folded flat either side of the two growing holes (do not let the paper touch the kit)

-Lion's Mane Mushrooms grow best between 10-20'c.
-They like high humidity, fresh air exchange and a steady temperature in order to thrive.
+Lion's Mane Mushrooms grow best between 10-20°C. They like high humidity, fresh air exchange and a steady temperature in order to thrive.
 The better your growing environment the better your crops will be.

-As Lion's Mane prefers humidity of 80/90% it is important the two paper towels are kept damp at all times.
+As Lion's Mane prefers humidity of80/90% it is important the two paper towels are kept damp at all times.
 This will provide an ambient humidity which is perfect for the mushrooms to fruit in, without limiting airflow.
 You can refer to our instruction guide to guide you through the process.

 Initiating Pinning